mgreiler/se-unlocked/Transcripts/EP_60_Yehonathan_Sharvit.md

 Visit [Tonic.ai](https://www.tonic.ai/?ref=se-unlocked), to sign-up today or click the link in the shownotes to get a free, 2-week Sandbox.
-But now back to Yehonatan.
+But now back to Yehonathan.
 Yehonathan is a software developer, author, and speaker.
 He has tons of experience in full-stack development using various languages such as Java, JavaScript, Ruby, but his favorite language is Clojure.
 And he bundled and packaged all of his experience and knowledge into his new